mako-framework/docs/01_getting_started/02_configuration.md

 ];
 ```

-And loading a config file is done by using the `get` method.
+Configuration files can be loaded using the `get` method.

 ```php
 $config = $this->config->get('redis'); // Loads the app/config/redis.php file
 ```

-You can also fetch config items using `dot notation`.
-If we are using the example above, you can fetch `key_1` in this manner:
+You can also fetch configuration items using `dot notation`.
+Using the example above, `key_1` can be fetched like this:

 ```php
 $default = $this->config->get('redis.key_1');
 ```

-It is also possible to override settings or add new configurations at runtime:
+It is also possible to override settings or add new configuration values at runtime:

 ```php
 // Adds a new Crypto configuration named "user" that you can